Niharricky/Niharricky/README.md

 ## 🧠 About Me

-I'm **Nihar Toor**, a **Data Analyst** skilled in **SQL, Python, Power BI, and Microsoft Fabric**, with hands-on experience building **end-to-end analytics solutions**.
+I'm **Nihar Toor**, a **Data Analyst** skilled in **SQL, Python, Power BI, Excel and Microsoft Fabric**, with hands-on experience building **end-to-end analytics solutions**.
 My engineering background gives me a strong foundation in **structured problem-solving, relational database design, and data pipeline architecture**, combined with a deep focus on **transforming raw data into business intelligence**.

 I specialize in **Exploratory Data Analysis (EDA), data modeling, and dashboard development**, applying a **product engineering mindset** to every project — designing pipelines that are clean, scalable, and built to drive real decisions.
 I'm also actively expanding into **AI/ML and Generative AI**, leveraging tools like Claude, ChatGPT, and Microsoft Copilot for AI-assisted analysis, prompt engineering, and workflow automation.